First Field on the Norwegian Shelf

 Water Injection Increases Production

 As part of the desire to continually increase the production rate in the Greater Ekofisk Area, the water injection platform Ekofisk 2/4 K was put on stream in December 1987.
 The water injection capacity in the field has later been increased several times, and the latest addition was the 2/7 E platform on the Eldfisk field.
-In 2011, the total injection volume in the Greater Ekofisk Area is approximately 650,000 barrels of water per day.
+The total injection volume in the Greater Ekofisk Area is above 500,000 barrels of water per day.